Blog

 Electronic waste (referred to as E-waste) is the broad term given to waste containing electronic components ranging from computers to commercial machinery.
 E-waste is categorized as hazardous waste due to the presence of toxic chemicals such as mercury, lead, and brominated flame retardants.
 E-waste is a complex mix of plastics and metals and coupled with hazardous chemical components make proper waste management both laborious and costly.
 Due to these issues, a high proportion of E-waste is sent to landfill with very little being recycled.

 E-waste poses a large environmental issue; however, it is also a largely untapped unconventional resource of base and precious metals.
-In 2019 the United States collected and recycled about 15% of the e-waste.
-Europe has tougher regulations for e-waste recycling and today stands at about 42.5% recycling rate, which is significantly better than the world’s average.

 E-waste contains several base and precious metals such as gold, silver, copper, nickel, and palladium.
 Having an effective method to extract these metals means they can be reused or if the metals are extracted at high purity, can be sold to offset the cost of processing and recycling E-waste.
 These metals are typically found in printed circuit boards, making them the most metal-value components.
 This makes printed circuit boards an attractive resource for metal recovery, however, they contain a diverse and varied mix of metals, soldering, and polymers.
 This composition complicates the recycling process and necessitates the development of technologies to improve metal recovery.